 Since inflammation from unhealthy foods alters the microbiota in the gut, researchers have found that it could have multiple effects on motivation, higher cognitive functions, and other aspects of brain health.

 One study found “markedly decreased microbial richness and diversity” in patients with a generalized anxiety disorder.

-Evidence of the association between chronic inflammation and anxiety disorders is especially present on a cellular level.
-Scientists were able to identify high amounts of inflammatory markers, such as pro-inflammatory cytokines and C-reactive proteins, in patients with anxiety disorders, particularly PTSD.
-In comparison, patients without an anxiety disorder had lower levels of inflammatory markers.
+Evidence of chronic inflammation leading to anxiety disorders is especially present on the cellular level.
+Scientists identified elevated inflammatory markers, such as pro-inflammatory cytokines and C-reactive protein, in patients with anxiety disorders, particularly those with PTSD (Post Traumatic Stress Disorder).
+In contrast, patients without anxiety had lower levels of inflammatory markers.

-It’s time to take charge of your microbiome by feeding it the nutrients it needs to thrive and avoiding irritant foods which cause inflammation.
+It’s time to take charge of your microbiome by feeding it the nutrients it needs to thrive and avoiding foods that cause inflammation.

 Many people struggle with anxiety, but the good news is that you can put yourself back on the path to wellness.
 To get thorough testing and guidance for healing your gut and brain inflammation, contact a Wellness Way clinic today!

 - Symptoms of Generalized Anxiety Disorder Among Adults: United States, 2019: CDC

 - Cross-sectional Comparison of the Epidemiology of DSM-5 Generalized Anxiety Disorder Across the Globe: JAMA Psychiatry